go-gorm/gorm.io/pages/docs/models.md

 ## Struct tags

-Tags are optional to use when declaring models, following are those tags that GORM supported.
+Tags are optional to use when declaring models.
+GORM supports the following tags:

 ### Supported Struct tags